wp-plugins/spam-destroyer/readme.txt

 == Changelog ==

+= 1.2.4 (11/8/2012) =
+* Re-removed requirement for jQuery
+* Added try / catch to JS to ensure it doesn't fail
+* Moved JS enqueue to form field area so that it only loads when needed
+* Added Bjørn Johansen to the contributor list
+* Added correct mime-type to JS file
 = 1.2.3 (9/8/2012) =
 * Added requirement for jQuery due to bug with code introduced in 1.2.2 = 1.2.2 (9/8/2012) =